nuclia/nucliadb/nucliadb_telemetry/README.md

 ```

-On Nats jetstream pull subscription you should
+On Nats jetstream pull subscription you can use different patterns if you want to
+just get one message and exit or pull several ones.
+For just one message

 ```python
     nc = await nats.connect(servers=[self.natsd])